 When reading through the above, you probably think you know what the differences are between them.
 A static website and a blog are indeed different.
 You can also combine both by adding a blog to a static website on, e.g. a example.com/blog address.

-There also also customized options that are already unclear at first glance.
-A blog on a subdomain is a common one, e.g. blog.example.com
+There are also customized options that are already unclear at first glance.
+A blog on a subdomain is a common one, e.g. blog.example.com.

 Yet what is blogging exactly?
 Are you sure your blog is still a blog?
 Maybe your blog is just a glorified static website.
-For many years people were calling their websites “portals” to emphasize their richness of options and status.
+For many years people called their websites “portals” to emphasize their richness of options and status.

 You may be just writing and publishing regularly on a static website.

-It may not even be a blog, although you call it that way.
-This may ostracize some visitors though.
+It may not even be a blog, although you call it that.
+This may ostracize some visitors, though.